Fumiko HAYASHI

 (女性神髄 or 女性神髓 | Josei shinzui).

-Published by Chūō Kōronsha in July 1938, along with Crybaby boy, in Novels, vol. 4.
+Published by Chūō Kōronsha in July 1938 in Novels, vol. 4.

 Distant lake (1938).